 How to organize your calendar effectively for your lifestyle (without being crazy planned to the second)

-Do you ever wish your calendar was better organized, more effectively, or maybe even less planned?
+Do you ever wish your calendar was better organized, more effective, or maybe even less planned?

 For this blog post in video form, please head to my YouTube channel or check the bottom of this post.